anders94/tvhomerun-tvos/README.md

 # TV HomeRun - tvOS

 A SwiftUI-based TV management and streaming client for AppleTV that connects to a server running [tvhomerun-backend](https://github.com/anders94/tvhomerun-backend).
-Watch live TV, manage your DVR schedule, and browse recorded content—all from your iPhone or iPad.
+Watch live TV, manage your DVR schedule, and browse recorded content—all from your AppleTV.

 ## Features